Zeroeh/PiRouter/README.md

 - **wlan1** -> This is an external wifi dongle, that connects to any access points specified in your wpa_supplicant file.
 Provides internet capabilities to wlan0 and eth0.

+- **br0** -> *Not required*.
+I used this in the past to get internet through wlan0->eth0 where wlan0 was an AP.
+A bridge doesn't seem to be required for wlan0->wlan1 connections.
+Iptables rules are not set either.
+Not entirely certain *how* wlan0 gets internet.
+Need to look into this.

 # Config

 - **/etc/rc.local** -> at the end but before ``exit 0``, add the following: